yuulive/hfkhv/README.md

 - [ ] solution for for functions required by tables?
 - [ ] user defined drop scripts
 - [x] attempt do to drop without deps
+- [ ] drop all fucntions having the same name